 Located in the River Arts District, you cannot miss passing through Foundation Skatepark if you are headed to pleb urban winery, Wedge Brewing, or anywhere in that area just to look at all of the brilliant street art.
 This skating park is run on donations and maintained by volunteers.

-Just next door to the outdoor Skatepark, you’ll also find Western North Carolina’s premier indoor skatepark — that offers lessons, camps, and party space.
+Just next door to the outdoor Skatepark, you’ll also find Western North Carolina’s premier indoor skatepark — which offers lessons, camps, and party space.

 RAD Skatepark Address